khaous-noureddine/VoxaLearn/README.md

 - 🧠 Compare what you said to a target sentence using an LLM
 - ✍️ Receive clear feedback, corrections, and explanations

-This is an early version (V1).
-The project will evolve with:
+This is an early version (V1), the project will evolve with:
 - real-time feedback
 - multilingual TTS
 - voice cloning